IhsanMujdeci/node-ts/README.md

 ### npm run start

-Starts the built js application with node
+Starts the built js application with node.
+This assumes you have environment variables included in your machine

 ### npm start:dev